xuxiyang1993/continuous-grid-world/README.md

 After uncommenting line 137,138 and running the code, it's time to grab a coffee and see how your agent performs!

+Note you can use whatever programming language to solve this problem.
+If you use other language, you need to store the policy in a file and read the file using Python to get the action at each time step.

 ## Requirements

 * python 3.6